Celebrating 150 Years of 'Vande Mataram': A National Tribute | Entertainment

 - India

-Prime Minister Narendra Modi is set to inaugurate the year-long commemoration of the National Song 'Vande Mataram' at the Indira Gandhi Indoor Stadium this Friday.
-The celebration kicks off with the release of a special commemorative stamp and coin, acknowledging the song's 150-year legacy.
+Prime Minister Narendra Modi is set to inaugurate a year-long celebration of the National Song, 'Vande Mataram,' at Indira Gandhi Indoor Stadium on Friday.
+The launch coincides with a nationwide tribute spanning November 7, 2025, to November 7, 2026, commemorating 150 years of the song's cultural impact.

-Beginning on November 7, 2025, and continuing until November 7, 2026, the nationwide commemoration marks a tribute to the timeless composition renowned for inspiring India's freedom movement and fostering national pride.
-The event signifies a formal launch of a series of ceremonies planned across the year.
+The Prime Minister's Office announced Modi's plans to unveil both a commemorative stamp and coin to honor the milestone.
+The event will see the Mass Singing of the full version of 'Vande Mataram,' with citizens participating from various sectors, reinforcing national pride and unity.

-In a remarkable display of unity, citizens from various segments of society will participate in a mass rendition of 'Vande Mataram' across public venues synchronized with the main program.
-Originally composed by Bankimchandra Chatterji in 1875, the song was first featured in the literary journal 'Bangadarshan' in his novel 'Anandamath', symbolizing India's spirit of strength and unity.
+First published in 1875 by Bankimchandra Chatterji, 'Vande Mataram' emerged as a beacon of patriotism during India's freedom movement.
+The song symbolically represents the motherland, encapsulating strength, prosperity, and divinity, and continues to inspire devotion to the nation.

 (With inputs from agencies.)